ERASMUS FAQ

 Can I apply?

-I study in a "combined" or "distance" form – can I also apply?
+I am a combined/distance learning student – can I apply?
 Are the conditions the same for me?

 Yes, all students can apply.
 Obviously, during your Erasmus stay you will participate in normal courses that take place every week in a classroom (e.g. no distance or online courses).